Wei-Kuang/HR_JobChange/README.md

 # HR Analytics: Job Change of Data Scientists
+Predict who will move to a new job

+This is the dataset

 ## Random Forest Model Performance
 | Model              | Accuracy (testing set) | AUC score (testing set) |